the-freetech-company/mcp-sse-authenticated-cloud-run/README.md

 # Host MCP SSE Server on Google Cloud Run

-At the momenet (03/04/2024) MCP is still addressing Authentication and Authorization.
+At the moment (03/04/2024) MCP is still addressing Authentication and Authorization.
 They plan to complete this in H1 2025.
 The issue is, I want to share my MCP server with my team NOW.
 So here we are.
 The only immediate answer to use a SSE MCP server in Cursor, etc.. right now is a network layer based solution (e.g., a proxy).
 Basic auth, api keys, forget about it.

 Utilizing GCP Cloud Run and User Based IAM Authentication, I have created a simple, secure way to allow clients to access a custom MCP server over the internet.